 Q. In the process of Pinterest Marketing, have you identified any hacks?

 Sure.
 The most important hack is: there are no hacks!
 Sorry but it’s true.
 Of course, there are always new things to try.
 Some of them might work well for some time.
 I don’t like the word “hacks” as it smells like some shady black hat tactics.

-So instead of searching for the latest rumours better do this: Have great content.
+So instead of searching for the latest rumors better do this: Have great content.
 Pin consistently.
 Have great descriptions.
 If Pinterest offers something new (like Carousel Pins, Shop the Look Pins, Video Pins, Story Pins): dig into it!
 Be among the first users to try new stuff and discover new ways to make them work.
 The chances that Pinterest will push this kind of new content for a few months are high.
 Learn what works.
 Do more of it.
 Have patience!

 Gone are the days where you were advised to repin your own pins to 20 different (group) boards.
 Pinterest wants us to bring fresh content to their platform — and other pinners to repin this content into their boards.
 I recently wrote a whole lesson about this for my online course because fresh content is the thing that can make or break your success on Pinterest right now.
 Thankfully there are some legit ways to make older content “fresh” again (in a natural, non-spammy way).

-In most cases, I prefer to create a separate board instead of organising an existing one into sections as I feel this works better for my Pinterest SEO.
+In most cases, I prefer to create a separate board instead of organizing an existing one into sections as I feel this works better for my Pinterest SEO.
 Sections don’t have their own description.
 Some schedulers do have problems with pins in sections.

 Sections seem to be more useful for private accounts.
 They can be a great way to bring some order into messy boards with thousands of pins without investing too much time.

 Q. Do you use Pinterest Messages for marketing?
 If yes, can you tell us how one can leverage it?